Nevada Legislature may open building in April as vaccinations rise

 As more legislative staff get COVID-19 vaccinations, lawmakers could allow more people in the legislative building in Carson City starting in April.

-CARSON CITY — The state Legislature concluded the first month of its four-month, 120-day session on Friday still operating at a reduced level of activity in a session already expected to be more run-of-the-mill than swing for the fences.
+CARSON CITY — The Nevada Legislature concluded the first month of its four-month, 120-day session on Friday still operating at a reduced level of activity in a session already expected to be more run-of-the-mill than swing-for-the-fences.

 The legislative building remains closed to the public amid COVID-19 concerns, contributing to the odd sense that little is getting done.
 Both the Assembly and Senate worked through light agendas and took days off from floor sessions.
 Committee hearings, all being conducted virtually, drew complaints from some participants seeking more time to comment on bills.